iliran11/Liranify/_posts/PerformanceAssesment.md

 ### 6. Checking for Blocking Resources
 Checking for Blocking Resources: By viewing the source of the HTML document in the browser, we can identify any resources that might be blocking the rendering of the page.
 In the 'head' of the document, you may find multiple resources that need to be fetched before the page can start rendering.
 These are known as 'blocking resources' and they can significantly impact your LCP score.

+> In the 'head' of the document, you may find multiple resources that need to be fetched before the page can start rendering

 It's worth noting that resources such as CSS and JavaScript are considered 'render-blocking' because the browser must fully download and process these resources before it can begin to render the page.
 In contrast, resources like images are not render-blocking—they don't prevent the browser from rendering the rest of the page as they download.